 200 Commerce Street | Williston, VT 05495

-Our surgeons, Dr. Garrett Levin and Dr. Helia Zamprogno are devoted to improving the health and well-being of their patients.
+Our surgeon, Dr. Garrett Levin is devoted to improving the health and well-being of their patients.
 Our entire surgery team is dedicated to improving the health, quality of life, and well-being of their patients, providing open communication and strong support for our clients, and building caring relationships with our clients and referring veterinarians.
 We strive to provide excellent and compassionate care, state-of-the-art patient management, and honest, knowledgeable communication.

 What is a surgeon?

 Small animal surgeons are trained in the diagnosis and treatment of surgical problems including orthopedic, soft tissue, cancer and neurologic surgery.
 Surgeons keep up-to-date on the latest procedures and advances in technology through continuing education courses, seminars, journal articles, and strong relationships with their colleagues.
 They also collaborate with other specialists and referral veterinarians to ensure the best care for your pet.

 A veterinary surgeon has undergone additional training after veterinary school in order to become a specialist.
 This training consists of a minimum of a 1-year internship followed by a 3-year residency program that meets guidelines established by the American College of Veterinary Surgeons (ACVS).

 During the residency there are specific training and caseload requirements that must be met.
 In addition to these requirements, applicants must perform research that is published in a scientific journal and then pass a rigorous examination.

 Specialists are called a “Diplomate of the American College of Veterinary Surgeons” or a “board-certified surgeon.”